sagacious-solutions/alexa-holiday-lights/README.md

 </table>

 ## Hardware
 <p>Current hardware is a Raspberry Pi 4 running off an NVMe SSD on USB3.0 for rapid prototyping.
-However once development is complete it will likely be moved to Raspberry Pi Zero W or other inexpensive SBC.</p>
+However once development is complete it will be moved onto a Raspberry Pi Zero 2.</p>
 <img src="./docs/pi4_hardware.jpg" width="50%" />

 ### RGB Lights